 - Don’t let your child hurt herself, or anyone else.
 Keep her from damaging possessions.
 At times, you may need to physically restrain her to keep things safe – it’s OK to firmly hold an upset child in a gentle and supportive way.
 Sometimes she will resist the hold for a bit, then shift from anger to sadness in your arms.

-- Once the tantrum blows over, calm and comfort.
+- Once the meltdown blows over, calm and comfort.
 Name and validate the emotions they were feeling.

-- Tantrums often frighten a child, who can be scared by how out of control they felt, so they may need help calming their fear.
+- Meltdowns often frighten a child, who can be scared by how out of control they felt, so they may need help calming their fear.

 - Sometimes your child will calm down, but you will still be full of tension and stress from the experience!
 Think about self-care methods that help you release that tension and move on – a few deep breaths, a drink of water, taking a short break… Get support from other parents.